sonickirb/robotsweeper/README.md

 # Robot 64
 the original game: https://roblox.com/games/1111083356/Robot-64
 raylib (used for this, specifically the itch.io installer): https://raylib.com
+*note: this project still uses raylib 5.5, an outdated version*

 # Credits
 zKevin (roblox) for the original game (and letting me upload this to github)